cardano-foundation/developer-portal/docs/stake-pool-guide/block-producer-keys.md

 image: ../img/og-developer-portal.png
 ---

-To run a stake pool, three kind of keys are needed
+To run a stake pool, three kind of keys are needed:

 * Cold keys
 * KES keys
 * VRF keys

-and to understand the purpose of these keys, refer to [Getting Started](../get-started#cardano-stake-pool-key-pairs)
+To understand the purpose of these keys, refer to [Cardano Key Pairs](../operate-a-stake-pool/cardano-key-pairs.md).

 First we change to the keys folder we created in last chapter -